rohit-goswami/mrroh/content/posts/second.md

 # Part I : The Core Module

-Before we dive into core module I would recommend you to read the [makerDAO 101](https://docs.makerdao.com/getting-started/maker-protocol-101)
+Before we dive into core module, I would recommend you to read the [makerDAO 101](https://docs.makerdao.com/getting-started/maker-protocol-101)